 King David used hyssop as a symbol for spiritual purification in his psalm of repentance.
 He sings, "Against you, you only, have I sinned and done what is evil in your sight, so that you may be justified in your words and blameless in your judgment….Purge me with hyssop, and I shall be clean; wash me, and I shall be whiter than snow" (Psalm 51:4, 7).
 David realized that he needed to be cleansed of his uncleanness inside and out.
 He called upon God to cleanse his adulterous heart, using the ceremonially purifying hyssop as a metaphor for his inward cleansing.

 The last place hyssop appears in the Bible is at the cross.
-After Jesus sustained beatings, humiliation, and pain beyond what we could image, Jesus said, "I thirst" (John 19:28).
+After Jesus sustained beatings, humiliation, and excruciating pain, Jesus said, "I thirst" (John 19:28).
 The Bible says that "A jar full of sour wine stood there, so they put a sponge full of the sour wine on a hyssop branch and held it to his mouth.
 When Jesus had received the sour wine, he said, 'It is finished,' and he bowed his head and gave up his spirit" (John 19:29–30).
 While Christ hung on the cross, laden with our sins because He loves us, He was given wine on the branch of hyssop.
 Much like the first Passover, when hyssop was used to spread the purifying blood of the lamb upon the Israelite's doorpost, hyssop is used here as Jesus bleeds out the blood that would purify and atone for our sins for eternity.
 Just as hyssop aided in spreading the blood of a sacrificial life to save the Israelites at the first Passover, hyssop aided in the shedding of Jesus' blood at the cross to save the world from their sins.
 This last use of hyssop at the cross eradicated the need for its ceremonial use of purification.
 Jesus' sacrifice upon the cross is the only purification we need to be right with God and live with Him for eternity.
 Hyssop was necessary in the Old Testament for purification, but Jesus' work on the cross has eliminated the need for ceremonial cleansing.
 His blood purifies all who believe in Him by faith once and for all, so that we no longer needed to be cleansed ceremonially (Hebrews 10:1–23).